seanhig/spa-stack/api/WebAPI/README.md

 - [NSwag](https://github.com/RicoSuter/NSwag) and the `/swagger` url.
 - [EF Core](https://learn.microsoft.com/en-us/ef/core/)
 - [ASP.NET Core Identity](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity-api-authorization?view=aspnetcore-8.0)
-   - With Google External OAuth
+   - With Google External OIDC
-   - With Microsoft External OAuth
+   - With Microsoft External OIDC
 - [.NET Client for Kafka](https://docs.confluent.io/kafka-clients/dotnet/current/overview.html) and [Avrogen](https://www.nuget.org/packages/Apache.Avro.Tools/)

 > __Note__: In development SPA engine must be running prior to starting the WebAPI when you are launching the web from the `dotnet run` environment.
 However, the reverse is true if you working in the SPA `:4200` environment, which then proxies over to the `webapi:8090/api` and `webapi:8090/swagger` endpoints.